Gokultgr/CleanStrike/README.md

 scorer is not leading by, at least, 3 points or does not have a minimum of 5 points, the game is considered a draw

+No. of players allowed to play 2,3 or 4

+To start play execute following command

+CleanStrike\target> java -jar .\clean-strike-1.0-SNAPSHOT.jar